How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 We’ll break it down so the whole process is super simple.
 And then go into more detail later in this post.

-To do this, you can either do your own research, or take it to a trusted diamond jewelry buyer and see what they say.
+This brings us to step 2 – determining a ballpark range of what your ring is worth.
+To do this, you can either do your research, or take it to a trusted diamond jewelry buyer and see what they say.
 There are a few different types of buyers you can take your engagement ring to, and we’ll review all of your options later on.

-This can be an important step because it will help your ring look more appealing to potential buyers and could help you get a better price.
+Once you find a trusted buyer, the next step is to prepare your ring for sale.
+This can be an essential step because it will help your ring look more appealing to potential buyers and could help you get a better price.

 Then comes the offer.
-You’ll receive the price with the buyer, complete any necessary paperwork, and finalize the sale.
+You’ll receive the price from the buyer, complete any necessary paperwork, and finalize the sale.
+And that’s it—that’s the “sell engagement ring” process from start to finish, simplified.

 Determining the Value of Your Engagement Ring